 Community service is another excellent way for students to develop leadership skills while also giving back to their communities.
 When they develop a routine of volunteering their time and talents, students can learn to be compassionate and empathetic while working on their organization, communication, and decision-making skills.
 To get started, students can simply search for these opportunities through their church or school.
-At Sekolah Pelita Harapan (SPH), we provide volunteering opportunities that allow students to engage in meaningful community service while honing their leadership skills.
+At Sekolah Pelita Harapan (SPH), we provide volunteering opportunities through our Mission Service Learning (MSL) program that occurs in each grade level from Kindergarten to Grade 12.
+Through these opportunities, students can engage in meaningful community service while honing their leadership skills.

 Students can also be encouraged to partner with local organizations to provide assistance for orphanages, disaster relief victims, and support environmental conservation efforts.
 When participating in community service, children may have to converse with people from differing backgrounds, cultures, and norms.
 They may also need to explain their projects and assist other community members.

 Additionally, students can learn to be active listeners while expressing themselves clearly and respectfully.
 Ultimately, community service can provide students with a unique opportunity to practice and develop their leadership skills in a real-world context while positively impacting their communities.

 3. Internships and Work Experience

 For students who are in high school, internships and work experience are valuable opportunities for students to develop leadership skills in a professional setting.
 These experiences allow students to gain practical skills and knowledge while also learning to work collaboratively with others and take on leadership roles.